Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 # Overview

-This is an educational OpenAI project that I developed for my colleagues to demonstrate the use of streaming output with Azure OpenAI and regular OpenAI clients.
+This is an educational OpenAI project that I developed for my colleagues to demonstrate the use of streaming outputs with Azure OpenAI and regular OpenAI clients.

 This project highlights:

-- The use of streaming output in OpenAI / Azure OpenAI.
+- The use of streaming outputs in OpenAI / Azure OpenAI.
-- A clear, visually noticeable difference in streaming performance between the older gpt-4o-mini / gpt-4o models and the newer o1-mini / o1-preview language models.
+- A clear, visually noticeable difference in the streaming performance between the older gpt-4o-mini / gpt-4o models and the newer o1-mini / o1-preview language models.
-- The use of keyless Entra ID authentication in Azure OpenAI for testing.
+- How to test keyless Entra ID authentication in Azure OpenAI.
-- The ability to cancel an ongoing streaming request using the "Stop" button.
+- The ability to cancel an ongoing streaming request using the **Stop** button.

 Technical stack: